CogComp/zoe/README.md

 ## Introduction

-This is a demo system for our paper "Zero-Shot Open Entity Typing as Type-Compatible Grounding", which at the time represents the state-of-the-art of zero-shot entity typing.
+This is a demo system for our paper "Zero-Shot Open Entity Typing as Type-Compatible Grounding", which at the time of publication represents the state-of-the-art of zero-shot entity typing.

-The original experiments are done is a package written in Java.
-This is a re-written package that contains the same core, without code for experiments or cache generations etc, solely for the purpose of demoing the algorithm and validating the results.
+The original experiments that produced all the results in the paper are done with a package written in Java.
+This is a re-written package that contains the same core, without experimental code.
+It's solely for the purpose of demoing the algorithm and validating key results.

-The results may slightly differ from published numbers, due to the randomness in Java's Hashset iteration order.
+The results may slightly differ from published numbers, due to the randomness in Java's HashSet iteration order.
 The difference should be within 0.5%.

-A major flaw of this demo is the speed.
-It's much slower than what people normally expect for a production system, due to the usage of naive data structures like Python lists.
+A major flaw of this re-written demo is the speed.
+It's much slower comparing to it's original version in Java, due to the usage of naive data structures like Python lists.
 Re-written with modern packages written in Cython like numpy may hugely improve it.

 ## Usage

-### Download the required data files

-UNDER CONSTRUCTION

 ### Install the system

+#### Prerequisites

+* Python 3.X (Mostly tested on 3.5)
+* A POSIX OS (Windows not tested)
+* `virtualenv` if you are installing with script (check if `virtualenv` command works)
+* `wget` if you are installing with script (Use brew to install it on OSX)
+* `unzip` if you are installing with script

+#### Install using a shell script

+To make everyone's life easier, we have provided a simple way for install, simply run `sh install.sh`.

+This script does everything mentioned in the next section, plus creating a virtualenv.
+Use `source venv/bin/activate` to activate.

+#### Install manually

+Generally it's recommended to create a Python3 virtualenv and work under it.

-You need to first install ELMo packages by running `python3 setup.py install` in bilm-tf directory
+You need to first install AllenAI's bilm-tf package by running `python3 setup.py install` in ./bilm-tf directory

 Then install requirements by `pip3 install -r requirements.txt` in project root

+Then you need to download all the data/model files.
+There are two steps in this:
+* in bilm-tf/, download [model.zip](http://cogcomp.org/Data/ccgPapersData/xzhou45/zoe/model.zip), and uncompress
+* project root, download [data.zip](http://cogcomp.org/Data/ccgPapersData/xzhou45/zoe/data.zip), and uncompress

 Then check if all files are here by `python3 scripts.py CHECKFILES` or `python3 scripts.py CHECKFILES figer` in order to check figer caches etc.

 ### Run the system

-The system supports generating results in multiple settings.

 Currently you can do the following:
-* Run FIGER experiments: `python3 main.py figer` (note this usually takes 2 hours)
+* Run experiment on sampled FIGER test set: `python3 main.py figer` (note this usually takes 2 hours)

+Experiments on much larger datasets are not available yet due to efficiency reasons (see Introduction), but we are working on it.

+However, you can still run on random sentences of your choice.
 Please refer to `main.py` to see how you can test on your own data.
+However, note that it usually takes a long time since ELMo processing is a very expensive operation.

 ## Engineering details